RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-generic.md

-# Playstation Controllers
+# Generic Controllers

 **Note these inputs are part of the upcoming 0.8b update.**

-Steam Input have support for the following controllers:

-## Playstation 3
-* The Dualshock 3
-* The Sixaxis

-## Playstation 4
-* The Dualshock 4 v1
-* The Dualshock 4 v2

-## Playstation 5
-* The DualSense
+Generic Controllers is a broad category that encompasses the vast majority of 3rd party controllers.
+This guide assumes that they have a similar layout as an Xbox 360 Controller.

 ### What are the Official profiles called?

-- Playstation 3: `RetroDECK: Official Layout - PS3`
-- Playstation 4: `RetroDECK: Official Layout - PS4`
-- Playstation 5: `RetroDECK: Official Layout - PS5`
+- Generic: `RetroDECK: Official Layout - Generic`

 ## Global Hotkeys: Playstation Button Combos